 Many people do not have the funds to upgrade from their old and then laptop to a new gaming laptop, giving them value for money.
 So, I have a solution for them.
 You can do so by boosting your laptop’s performance speed.
 But How?

 3 Ways to Upgrade Your Laptop into a Gaming Laptop

-Mentioned below are ways you can easily upgrade your laptop into a gaming laptop instead of purchasing a new one.
+Mentioned below are ways to easily upgrade your laptop into a gaming laptop instead of purchasing a new one.

 1. By Installing SSD

 You can’t upgrade anything other than SSD and RAM in a laptop if you own a laptop, with features like 4th generation Intel Core i7 processor which works on 2.5 GHz speed along with 8GB DDR3 RAM, Nvidia GTX 860m DDRS graphics card, which comes with a 4GB B RAM.
 Talking about the hard disk, it is an old 5400rpm hard disk.

 You can upgrade it via using an external SSD and RAM.
-One may take SATA SSD of 1TB – WD and 8GB of RAM, which can be of any company like SK Hynix, and I suggest this because it is comparable with a laptop with such features.
+For example, one may take a SATA SSD of 1TB – WD and 8GB of RAM, which can be of any company like SK Hynix, and I suggest this because it is comparable with a laptop with such features.
 So, you should also choose the compatible one.